 - 2.8.3.1.
-During the transition phase, to visually emphasize and escalate the optical warning symbol, a yellow steering control with moving hands shall be used.
-Additionally, the optical signal shall be accompanied by the blinking/flashing of the dedicated colour displayed on the steering control (only slow blinking/flashing so as not to upset the driver). - 2.8.3.2.
-With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to a red flashing steering control with moving hands to emphasize the urgency of an action bythe driver. - 2.8.4.
+During the transition phase, in order to emphasize the urgency for the driver to take over manual control of the vehicle, the optical signal for system status display (as described in paragraph 2.8.2.2.) shall be accompanied e.g. by blinking/flashing of the dedicated colour displayed on the steering control (only slow blinking/flashing so as not to upset the driver). - 2.8.3.2.
+With the start of the minimum risk manoeuvre, the given signal shall change its characteristics to emphasize the urgency of an action by the driver, e.g. by red flashing of the steering control and moving hands of the pictorial information.

+2.8.4.
+Prioritization of ALKS warnings

 The warnings of an ALKS during a transition phase, a minimum risk manoeuvre or an emergency manoeuvre may be prioritized over other warnings in the vehicle.

-The prioritization of different acoustic and optical warnings during the ALKS operation shall be declared by the manufacturer to the Technical Service during Type Approval.
+The prioritization of different acoustic and optical warnings during the ALKS operation shall be declared by the manufacturer to the Technical Service during Type Approval.2.9.

-2.9.
 Minimum Risk Manoeuvre (MRM)

-The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex X [CEL] and according to the relevant tests in Annex X.
+The fulfilment of the provisions of this paragraph shall be demonstrated by the manufacturer to the technical service during the inspection of the safety approach as part of the assessment to Annex Y [CEL] and according to the relevant tests in Annex X.

 2.9.1.
-During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than 4 m/s2.
+During the minimum risk manoeuvre the vehicle shall be slowed down inside the lane or, in case the lane markings are not visible, remain on an appropriate trajectory taking into account surrounding traffic and road infrastructure, with a deceleration demand not greater than 4 m/s.

-Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe system failure.
+Higher deceleration demand values are permissible for very short durations, e.g. as haptic warning to stimulate the driver's attention, or in case of a severe ALKS or severe vehicle failure.